-As of June 30, 2016, there was a total of 107,207,431 potentially dilutive warrants and options outstanding (June 30, 2015: 98,983,917).
+As of June 30, 2017, there was a total of 74,991,256 potentially dilutive warrants and stock options outstanding (June 30, 2016: 107,207,431).

-15. Segmented Reporting
+12. Segmented Reporting

-The Company operates one operating segment, which is the acquisition, exploration and development of mineral resources.
+The Company operates one operating segment, which is the acquisition, exploration and development of mineral resources in Madagascar.
 No revenue has been generated by any mineral resource properties.
-All of the remaining assets are held in Canada.
+Limited amounts of cash and equipment are currently held in Madagascar.
+Substantially all of the remaining assets are held in Canada.
 The Company's President and Chief Executive Officer and Chief Financial Officer are the operating decision-makers and direct the allocation of resources to its geographic segments.